You’ve got your lead list, verified it, ensured your copy is perfect, and everything is in order. But your cold email still gets no replies.

 Step 1: Start Slow and Steady

-The goal is to reach around 30–35 emails/day with a reply rate of at least 40–45% by the end of the warmup cycle.
+The goal is to reach 30–35 emails/day with a reply rate of 40–45% by the end of the warmup cycle.

 Step 2: Simulate Human Behavior